jithinsisaac/BDA-Expt-1-Part-A/README.md

 - Learn basics of creating a webpage with Navigation bar using Bootstrap 4

 ### Deliverables
-1. HTML Webpage with CSS Elements i.e. one .html file and one .css file to be committed along with this README.md file
+1. HTML Webpage with CSS Elements i.e. one .html file and one .css file and other supporting files to be committed along with this README.md file

 ### Procedure
 #### Basics of HTML & CSS